mfiles music files mfiles film music

 David Arnold - the new Bond composer

-Though he worked with a number of singers on his "James Bond project", he has also collaborated with artists on their own songs.
+David Arnold: Casino Royale soundtrack CD cover Though he worked with a number of singers on his "James Bond project", he has also collaborated with artists on their own songs.
 Notable examples of this include his work with Bjork on the hit song "Play Dead", and a song for Natasha and Daniel Bedingfield.
-Recently Arnold was awarded an "Academy Fellowship" by BAFTA, the British Academy of Film and Television Arts.
-The award was presented by Bond lyricist Don Black with Matt Lucas and David Walliams from the TV series "Little Britain" in attendence.
-Arnold's score for the latest (though in some senses earliest) James Bond film Casino Royale is now on general release in the UK, and ignores the techno trend of recent years to go back to the largely acoustic basics of the earlier films.
+Recently Arnold was awarded an "Academy Fellowship" by BASCA, the British Academy of Songwriters, Composers and Authors, who own and host the Ivor Novello Awards.
+The award was presented by Bond lyricist Don Black who is also a Fellow at BASCA, with Matt Lucas and David Walliams from the TV series "Little Britain" in attendence.
+Arnold's score for Casino Royale ignores the techno trend of recent years to go back to the largely acoustic basics of the earlier films.
 Stylistically everything "Bond" is there except the main theme which is only briefly hinted at until the end titles where Bond becomes the James Bond that we all know.
 The "Casino Royale" soundtrack is available at these links: Amazon.co.uk and Amazon.com.

-Arnold is a very busy man.
+David Arnold announces the 2010 Concert for Care Arnold seems to be a very busy man.
 He was one of the judges in the Audi Reel Talent Award, where the winning films were shown in London in September 2007.
 Then he was working with the Kaiser Chiefs in the BBC Electric Proms in October.
+In another connection with Bond Music Arnold produced the latest Shirley Bassey album called "The Performance" in 2009.
+This is still receiving rave reviews and is available from Amazon.co.uk and Amazon.com.
+David is also an active supporter of "Care International", and has organised concerts to raise funds for the charity.
+The 2010 "Concert for Care" was a major event, with a fantastic line-up to today's top film composers taking part.

 Films by David Arnold: